-Good goals help your team understand what they need to do to succeed and move forward.
-They are motivating, but not unreachable.
+Customer service goals goals help your team understand what they need to do to succeed and move forward.
+Good goals are motivating, but not unreachable.

 However, good goals are hard to find.
 It’s possible, maybe even probable, that the first few times you set them they’ll be bad.